 #7 Col de la Croix de Fer

-There are five routes up Col de la Croix de Fer – the Bourg d’Oisans side is the first discussed in the link here.
+Here are six routes up Col de la Croix de Fer – the Bourg d’Oisans side is the first discussed in the link here.

-Tip: a couple of kilometres before Col de la Croix de Fer is the turn off to Col du Glandon.
-It’s just a few hundred metres to the Col. At a minumum, take a peek over the top as the last 2 kilometres of the far side of Glandon have some fabulous hairpins.
+Tip: a couple of kilometres before Col de la Croix de Fer is the turnoff to Col du Glandon.
+It’s just a few hundred metres to the Col. At a minimum, take a peek over the top as the last 2 kilometres of the far side of Glandon have some fabulous hairpins.

 For the strong and motivated: The most famous cyclosportive in France (perhaps Europe?) starts at the base of Alpe d’Huez — in Bourg d’Oisans — and finishes at the summit.
 174 kilometres and 5000 metres of ascent.
 Col de la Croix de Fer, Col du Télégraphe, Col du Galibier, and Alpe d’Huez.
 Hard work.
 Details here.